Tagline: Mind over Matter.

 That may seem like a lofty comparison, and you would be right in thinking so, but with its drab palettes and grungy low-key feel early works like Shivers and Rabid immediately spring to mind.
-Whether those similarities are intentional is unclear.
+Whether those similarities are intentional or a simple matter of budget is unclear.
 What is abundantly clear are the movie’s aspirations as a social commentary, and the distinctly Cronenbergian manner in which they are pursued.

-That being so, as an exercise in low-budget buffoonery The Brain is a lot of fun.
-It is the story of a giant carnivorous brain with the power to induce hallucinations and exert mind control over its human prey.
-Where the brain came from is never explained.
+An therein lies the fun.
+The Brain may not be the most memorable bad movie confined to home video purgatory (there is actually a sub-par double movie DVD in existence), but as an exercise in low-budget buffoonery it is certainly worth a giggle.
+It is the story of a giant carnivorous cerebrum with the power to induce hallucinations and exert mind control over its human prey.
+Where The Brain came from is never explained.
 Nor are its reasons for manipulating the local community and turning them into zombified killers, a useless endeavour since its sole intention is to eat them and grow bigger.
 Of course, none of this really matters.

-The brain in question has come into the possession of psychologist Dr. Blake, whose increasingly popular TV show promotes independent thinking as a means to tackle society’s ills, but which in reality acts as a conduit for indoctrination.
-Blake’s malevolent aspirations seem to end at fame and popularity, and he refuses to accept the fact that his cerebral pet’s activities and a spate of unexplained deaths are related, even when his sexy lab assistant is devoured for daring to insinuate that the brain has a mind of its own (yes, I see the irony).
+The brain in question has come into the possession of psychologist Dr. Blake, whose increasingly popular TV show promotes ‘independent thinking’ as a means to tackle society’s ills, but which in reality acts as a conduit for indoctrination.
+Blake’s malevolent aspirations seem to end at fame and popularity, and he refuses to accept the fact that his pet’s tissue based activities and a spate of unexplained deaths are related, even when his sexy lab assistant is devoured for daring to insinuate that The Brain has a mind of its own (and yes, I see the irony).

 Once at the institute, Jim is subjected to a series of tests which lead to mild hallucinations and cause him to flee, but by now his mind has been tapped by the insidious Brain, and a series of increasingly severe episodes turn him into a fugitive, a stigma worsened after he is framed for the murder of a local cop by Dr Blake’s ax-wielding henchman, a furry headed brute who masquerades as a doctor and receives total immunity by waving blank pieces of paper and successfully passing them off as release papers.